ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 Troubleshooting
 ===============

-If Mission planner is unable to connect:
+If Mission Planner is unable to connect:

 -  Check that the correct baud rate is used for the selected method (115200 on USB or 57600 on Radio/Telemetry)